Border closure: Joint security operatives seize N1.4bn items – CG — Daily Times Nigeria

-The Comptroller-General of Nigeria Customs Service (NCS), retired Col. Hammed Ali, said operatives of the ongoing Joint Border Security had seized items worth N1.4 billion since the partial closure of borders.
+The Comptroller-General of Nigeria Customs Service (NCS), Col. Hammed Ali (rtd), said operatives of the ongoing Joint Border Security have seized items worth N1.4 billion since the partial closure of borders.

 It is set up to ensure a better security of the country’s territorial integrity, particularly the land and maritime borders against trans-border security concerns.